Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

 Parameters
 ^^^^^^^^^^

-A :py:class:`Parameter` is a class that wraps a value acting a container for metadata about the value.
+A :py:class:`Parameter` object wraps a value and holds metadata relating to that value.
 To create a :py:class:`Parameter`, as a minimum, the name, the value and a unit need to be provided but other information can be added: